 The Guernsey Evacuation story is history about real people who lived in our streets, went to our schools, and who helped Britain by undertaking vital war work when the threat of German invasion was very real.
 Many remained in the England after the war, and are now a permanent part of our community.

 Luckily some of them are still amongst us and I am fortunate enough to be able to record these stories, share them with the public and preserve them for future generations to hear.

 Since May 2008, I have been interviewing hundreds of children, teachers and mothers who fled Guernsey to mainland Britain in June 1940, just a few days prior to the German Occupation of the Channel Islands.
 The Channels Islands are part of British territory, and in June 1940, around 17,000 residents left their homes, and all of their possessions, behind.
 My research has concentrated on the many thousands that arrived in the industrial towns of Lancashire, Cheshire and Yorkshire.
 Hundreds then moved into Derbyshire, whilst others were scattered throughout the UK.
-Many travelled as far as Scotland.
+Many travelled as far as Glasgow.
 The evacuees spent several weeks in Evacuee Reception Centres, before being provided with local accommodation.